mrbobbytables/openvpn-ldap/README.md

 ##### Authentication Issues
 For troubleshooting authentication issues, you may wish to leave the `ENVIRONMENT` setting on `prod` or `local`, and set `SERVICE_NSLCD` to `disabled` and launching it manually by executing it via docker exec: `docker exec -it <CONTAINERNAME> /usr/sbin/nslcd -d`.
 This will allow you to watch the output directly from nslcd as it tries to communicate with your ldap service.

+**TLS errors when attempting to authenticate.**

+`A TLS packet with unexpected length was received`

+This error will be encountered when attempting to authenticate to an Active Directory based LDAP running on Server 2012 with TLS 1.2 enabled.
+Gnutls and Microsoft's schannel are **NOT** compatible for ldap negotiation under Ubuntu 14.04.
+The unfortunate solution is to disabled TLS 1.2 ciphers with the following line added to the nslcd config at `/etc/nslcd.conf`.

+`tls_ciphers NORMAL:!VERS-TLS1.2`